Tourism and Travel Around the World : Beaches to Visit Worldwide Beaches to Visit Worldwide - Tourism and Travel Around the World

 Bondi Beach, Sydney, Australia

 Bondi is famous for good reason.
-Yes, it's pretty, but it's also full of life.
+Yes, it's pretty.
+But it's also full of life.

 Playa del Carmen, Riviera Maya, Mexico